A process can be of two types:

 - Co-operating process.

 An independent process is not affected by the execution of other processes while a co-operating process can be affected by other executing processes.
-Though one can think that those processes, which are running independently, will execute very efficiently, in reality, there are many situations when co-operative nature can be utilised for increasing computational speed, convenience and modularity.
-Inter process communication (IPC) is a mechanism which allows processes to communicate with each other and synchronize their actions.
+Though one can think that those processes, which are running independently, will execute very efficiently, in reality, there are many situations when co-operative nature can be utilized for increasing computational speed, convenience, and modularity.
+Inter-process communication (IPC) is a mechanism that allows processes to communicate with each other and synchronize their actions.
 The communication between these processes can be seen as a method of co-operation between them.
 Processes can communicate with each other through both:

 - Shared Memory

 Figure 1 below shows a basic structure of communication between processes via the shared memory method and via the message passing method.

 An operating system can implement both methods of communication.
 First, we will discuss the shared memory methods of communication and then message passing.
 Communication between processes using shared memory requires processes to share some variable, and it completely depends on how the programmer will implement it.
 One way of communication using shared memory can be imagined like this: Suppose process1 and process2 are executing simultaneously, and they share some resources or use some information from another process.
 Process1 generates information about certain computations or resources being used and keeps it as a record in shared memory.
 When process2 needs to use the shared information, it will check in the record stored in shared memory and take note of the information generated by process1 and act accordingly.
 Processes can use shared memory for extracting information as a record from another process as well as for delivering any specific information to other processes.